Hiring Employees in China: What US Employers Need to Know

 Chinese labor law sets the workday at eight hours and the workweek at no more than 44 hours.
 Most workplaces operate 8 a.m. to 6 p.m., allowing for a full workday and a two-hour lunch.
 There are, however, some special laws you need to know:

 - Minimum Wage: There is no national minimum wage.
 Instead, provinces, municipalities, and local governments may set their own minimum wage.
-Rural areas usually have lower minimum wages and the cities have higher.
-Beijing, for example, has the highest minimum wage, at $25 yuan per hour, or $3.94 per hour.
+Rural areas usually have lower minimum wages, and cities have higher.
+Beijing, for example, has the highest hourly minimum wage (26.4 yuan per hour, or $3.70 per hour), and Shanghai has the highest monthly minimum wage (2,690 yuan per month, or $370 per month).

 - Overtime: Employees receive 1.5 times their base pay for any hours worked over eight in one day.

-- 13th Month Pay: While not required, it is expected that companies give an annual bonus to their employees in China.
+- 13th Month Pay: While not required, it is expected that companies give an annual bonus.
 Bonuses receive preferential tax treatment in China, which can lessen the burden on employees, allowing them to take more money home.

 - Social Insurance: These are mandatory deductions from an employee’s paycheck.
 The rates vary depending on where your employees live.
 Here are the most recent rates for Beijing: